top of page

 b.
 1964, Melbourne, Australia.

-2016 - Currently employed at Deakin University as Lecture in Art and Performance (Photography)
+2016 – Lecturer in Art and Performance (Photography) Deakin University.

-2019: Academic Visual Arts Co-ordinator, Institute of Koorie Education (IKERI), Deakin University.
+2019: Visual Arts Co-ordinator, Institute of Koorie Education (IKERI aca IKE), Deakin University.

 2014: A Voice & Something Else (Conference) Aberystwyth University, UK